documentationfor yFiles for HTML 3.0.0.1

 Shortest Path Problem

-The problem of finding the path between two nodes where the sum of the weights (costs) of its edges is minimized.
+The problem of finding the path between two nodes where the sum of the weights (costs) of its edges is the smallest possible.

 Top